kevinr78/NotesApp-React/README.md

-First React project
+First React project.

-Created a simple app which lets you add,delete and search for notes .
+Created a simple react  app which lets you add,delete and search for notes .
 ## Available Scripts